kai687/sphinxawesome-theme/docs/index.rst

-Sphinx Awesome Theme
+Sphinx awesome theme
 ====================

-These are the docs for the sphinx awesome theme.
+These are the docs for the Sphinx awesome theme.
 You can find the sources on `Github
 <https://github.com/kai687/sphinxawesome-theme>`_.
-You can check out the available
+Can check out the available
-styles for :doc:`headings and text </text>`, :doc:`code and tables </code>`, and :doc:`admonitions` on these pages.
+styles for :doc:`headings and text </text>`, :doc:`code and tables </code>`, and :doc:`admonitions </admonitions>` on these pages.

 If you want to know more about the theme, check out the :doc:`about </about>` page.